NEW MEXICO JUNIOR COLLEGE

 *****Note: All study guides and chapter assignments are due on test days no later than 8:30 am.
 Some assignments may be due at other assigned times; at the discretion of the instructor.

 Please be aware of those times; as they will be posted.
 Late work will not be accepted.
 Schedule is subject to change.
 Students will be given a one (1) week notice of any changes that may occur.
-Make up exams will be taken 1 time only in the testing center and you will have one week from test day to take them.
+Make up exams will be taken 1 time only and you will have one week from test day to take them.